New Year's food: Madagascar

 New Year's Day is celebrated January 1 as a public holiday, and the Malagasy new year, Alahamady Be, starts at the new Moon in March and lasts two days.
 The celebration features Madagascar's national dish, romazava served with vary, or rice.
 Those celebrating do not drink alcohol.

 Mexico

 Tamales are a traditional food in Mexico throughout the holiday season from the Feast of Our Lady of Guadalupe on 12 December to Three Kings' Day on 6 January.
 Rosca de reyes is a type of king cake also served during the season.

 Mongolia

 Ul boov and buuz are prepared for the Mongolian lunar new year, Tsagaan Sar.

 Netherlands

 Oliebollen, a type of deep-fried sweetened dumpling, is a traditional New Year's Eve snack sold from temporary kiosks called Oliebollenkramen.

 Poland

 Pickled herring is a popular New Year's Eve or New Year's Day dish in Poland, and symbolizes money because of its silver color.

 Portugal

 Bolo Rei cake is eaten throughout the holiday season.

+Russia

+In Russia it is customary to celebrate New Year's with an array of hearty dishes.
+Traditional attribute of the New Year's table include fish aspic and meat aspic (kholodets), as well as salads such as vinegret, Olivier, Mimosa, and herring under a fur coat.

+There are many delicacies on holiday table such as salami and sandwiches featuring lox or red caviar on buttered baguette slices.
+The main hot dish is typically roasted pork or poultry (chicken, duck, or goose).
+Pickles also usual on the New Year's table and mandarins are popular fruit.

+Napoleon cake is a traditional New Year's dessert; however, home cooks are increasingly looking to prepare something unconventional.
+As for drinks, champagne is a must have for New Year, alongside vodka, brandy, and other strong alcohol.

+In the late 20th and early 21st centuries, some Chinese New Year traditions were adopted.
+These include dishes on the New Year's table that might appeal to the animal symbol of the new year from the Eastern zodiac (dragon, snake, horse, etc.).
+Some dishes are placed on the New Year's table that are stylistically or otherwise associated with this animal.

+Scotland

+In Scotland Hogmanay has long been the main holiday of the year, as Christmas celebrations were suppressed by the Church of Scotland.
+The traditional New Years meal is steak pie.